TrueBlocks/trueblocks-core/test/gold/tools/getBlocks/getBlocks_README.txt

 ### Usage

 `Usage:`    chifra blocks [-e|-U|-t|-a|-u|-n|-c|-o|-v|-h] &lt;block&gt; [block...]
-`Purpose:`  Returns block(s) from local cache or directly from a running node.
+`Purpose:`  Retrieve one or more blocks from the chain or local cache.

 `Where:`